 So what about taking lessons at Mammoth Mountain?
 Mammoth offers kids group lessons, adult (13+) group lessons, private lessons, and even adaptive lessons for children and adults with disabilities.

-You should always try to register your lessons ahead of time, but especially at Mammoth Mountain as many people will be trying to take advantage of the world class instructors and great snow.
+You should always try to book your lessons ahead of time, but especially at Mammoth Mountain as many people will be trying to take advantage of the world class instructors and great snow.
 Accordingly, you should also arrive at the mountain an hour early before your lesson to make sure you have plenty of time to get your gear together.
 If you were unable to pick up your rentals the day before your lesson, you will need to give yourself more time to get through lines and fitted.

 If you’re signing children up for ski lessons, there are several rules you must be aware of beforehand.
 While it’s up to you to make sure all children are fed and properly hydrated for the altitude before their lesson, Mammoth requires that children under 13 wear helmets during all lessons.
 Children must also have some form of eye protection, a lesson ticket, and a separate lift ticket.
 Lastly, remember that UV rays bounce off of the snow, so you’ll want to prepare yourself and any children with you by applying sunscreen and that it is common to tip instructors.
-Of course, if you have any questions about Mammoth Mountain lessons, renting skis and snowboards, or just want to know what’s happening on the mountain, stop by or call ASO Mammoth today and take advantage of discounted rentals when you register online!
+Of course, if you have any questions about Mammoth Mountain lessons, renting skis and snowboards, or just want to know what’s happening on the mountain, stop by or call ASO Mammoth today and take advantage of discounted rentals when you book online!